richice/richice/README.md

 Welcome to my page!

 I am Bing Shuai.
-I am applying for a PhD.
+I'm about to start my PhD at UT Austin..
 I aim to be the best NLPer in AEC.

 <!--my introduction start-->
 <!-- The one on the left is [Richice](https://github.com/richice)（帅冰）, she will speak for me in the virtual world. -->